Dustin Poirier Net Worth, Career Earnings & Endorsement Deals

-Dustin Poirier faces Justin Gaethje for the second time on July 29 at UFC 291 in Las Vegas, Nevada.
-Here at SportsLens, we have decided to take an in-depth look at the career of the Louisiana MMA king, Dustin Poirier.
+Dustin Poirier is widely regarded as one of the best and most entertaining lightweight fighters in UFC history.
+Here at SportsLens, we have decided to take an in-depth look at the career of the Louisiana MMA king.
 This includes his net worth, career earnings and endorsement deals.

 Dustin Poirier Net Worth Estimated At $10 Million